Lets Celebrate your Problems!

-Many years ago when I first got introduced to the world of personal development I trained with a mentor who used to say
+Many years ago when I first got into to the world of personal development I trained with a mentor who used to say:

 “Successful people don’t stop having problems.
 They just have better quality problems”

 What he meant was that life and business are never going to be easy and smooth and we are always going to have problems.
 But the more success you’ve created (whatever that means to you), and the further along the path to your dreams you get, the better “quality” your problems will be.